Freedom from Paper — At Lastby Rich Pasco

-Other products in the market include Adobe Bridge, Paperport Desktop from Nuance (formerly Scansoft) and Paint Shop Pro from Corel (formerly JASC).
+Other products in the market include Adobe Bridge, Paperport Desktop from Kofax (formerly Scansoft, then Nuance) and Paint Shop Pro from Corel (formerly JASC).
 I am not familiar enough with any of these products enough to review them here.

 A fundamental rule of computers is, "never live with just one copy of important data."
 With every disk (or solid-state memory), the only question is "when will it fail?"
 Besides, your computer could be stolen, your house could burn down, or a virus could wipe out your files.